gruvw/lang/specifications/specifications.typ

 == Syllables

-// Spelling Rules: The correct arrangement of letters to form words.
-// Punctuation: Marks like commas, periods, or question marks to structure sentences.
-// Capitalization: Rules for when to use uppercase letters (e.g., at the start of sentences or for proper nouns).
-// Diacritics: Marks added to letters to indicate pronunciation (e.g., accents in French, like "é").
+In the #name language, every syllable is formed of two letters: a consonant followed by a vowel (of the form $C_i V_i$).

+Therefore, there are a total of 64 possible syllables in #name.

 #note The alphabet is said by enumerating syllables made of the same number letters ($C_1V_1$, $C_2V_2$, ...): pa ke ti so lu nx fy gw.

 == Words

+A word in the #name language is made by concatenating from 1 up to 3 syllables.

+The 64 words that are made of a single syllable are called core words (see @core-words).

 #moduleHeading()[Syntax]

+// Punctuation: Marks like commas, periods, or question marks to structure sentences.
+// Capitalization: Rules for when to use uppercase letters (e.g., at the start of sentences or for proper nouns).

 // no punctuation, punctuation are words
 // sentence termination character ?